1. Multi-tenant model

 What we don't protect against (out of scope)

 - Compromised customer endpoint.
 If a tenant admin's laptop is keylogged, Azora cannot help.
-Use 2FA and SSO (Q3 2026) to limit blast radius.
+Use 2FA to limit blast radius; SSO is not currently shipped.

 - Insider threat at Azora.
 Vendor staff with database superuser access can read tenant data despite CP/tenant separation.
 Defense: limited number of staff with prod access, all access logged in